 Turkey Yacht Charter Guide

-These wide-decked sailing vessels have evolved over the years from being traditionally used just for fishing and cargo, to being comfortably equipped with all the amenities of home for a fabulous holiday for groups of people at sea.
-On a gulet you can enjoy secluded bays and coves at your leisure while being served delicious, well prepared local food and drinks.
+These wide-decked sailing vessels have evolved over the years from being traditionally used for fishing and cargo, to comfortably equipped yachts with all the amenities of home for a fabulous holiday for groups of people at sea.
+On a gulet, you can enjoy secluded bays and coves at your leisure while being served delicious, well prepared local food and drinks.
 Your crew will take you ashore to see landmarks and ruins, as well as remote, charming towns with excellent seaside restaurants (or perhaps some nightlife, if you so desire).

 Set against a backdrop of pine-clad hills, Marmaris is a popular port that combines natural beauty with excellent entertainment and nightlife.
-This charming fishing town offers a lively stretch of bars and restaurants along the waterfront; while the adjacent unspoiled countryside offers scenic roads and quaint villages, ancient ruins and gorgeous beaches.
+This charming fishing town offers a lively stretch of bars and restaurants along the waterfront; while the adjacent unspoiled countryside offers scenic roads and quaint villages, ancient ruins, and gorgeous beaches.

-Gocek has long been a popular destination for both Turkish and foreign yachties, as well as a favorite port of call for international celebrities and jet-setters.
+Göcek has long been a popular destination for both Turkish and foreign yachties, as well as a favorite port of call for international celebrities and jet-setters.
 The village is only 20 minutes by car from Dalaman International Airport, which can be reached in 1 hour from Istanbul.

 It is not just world-class yachting that makes Göcek a special place; it is also due to the way the local culture and spectacular natural surroundings provide such a stunning and serene backdrop.
-Göcek is the gateway to the numerous beautiful, unspoiled islands in the Gulf where yacht charterers can explore some of the regions most magical beaches.
+Göcek is the gateway to the numerous beautiful, unspoiled islands in the Gulf where yacht charterers can explore some of the region's most magical beaches.

-Antalya is Turkey's principal holiday resort in the Mediterranean region and is known as the `Turkish Riviera` due to its gorgeous setting, as well as countless historic, archaeological and natural attractions.
+Antalya is Turkey's principal holiday resort in the Mediterranean region and is known as the `Turkish Riviera` due to its gorgeous setting as well as countless historic, archaeological and natural attractions.

-Antalya is the place where glistening sea, blazing sun, rich history and abundant nature come together in perfect harmony; moreover it boasts the most dazzlingly clear waters along its Mediterranean coastline, making it an appealing destination for anyone wanting to experience the best of Turkey during their “blue cruise”.
+Antalya is the place where glistening sea, blazing sun, rich history, and abundant nature come together in perfect harmony; moreover, it boasts the most dazzlingly clear waters along its Mediterranean coastline, making it an appealing destination for anyone wanting to experience the best of Turkey during their “blue cruise”.

 The surrounding province features a shoreline of 657 km with beaches, ports, and ancient cities scattered throughout, including the World Heritage Site Xanthos.

-The airports of Dalaman, Bodrum, Antalya, Izmir and Istanbul provide easy and quick links to all of Turkey’s marinas.
+By PlaneThe airports of Dalaman, Bodrum, Antalya, Izmir, and Istanbul provide easy and quick links to all of Turkey’s marinas.
 You’ll be out of the airport, transferred to your marina, boarding your gulet or yacht, and be off out to sea, all within a day!